syh7/DnDwiki/src/main/resources/raw/darninia/session 13 - the dog show.md

 - in the meantime in Stormhorn
 - go to Bassie's
 - quasit skins are hard to sell :(
-- Fredrik snatches some pink cat ears
+- Frederik snatches some pink cat ears

 + in the meantime at the dogshow
 + order of exercices: